minhhoccode111/personal-site/back/README.md

 ## How it works

-> All the routes are defined in the `routes` folder, and their corresponding controllers are implemented in the `controllers` folder.
+> All the route are defined in the `route` folder, and their corresponding controllers are implemented in the `controllers` folder.

 ## Design Choices and Tradeoffs